RosaMeyer/whymon_bachelor/README.md

 This is a repository forked from **WhyMon** and is extended as part of Rosa Haslund Meyer's bachelor thesis (2025) in Explainable Monitoring of Regular Expressions, at the University of Copenhagen, Department of Computer Science with Dmitriy Traytel as superviser and Leonardo Lima as co-supervisor.

+Note, that the below describtion will not differ much from that of the original WhyMon repository.

 # WhyMon: explanations as verdicts

-**WhyMon** is a runtime monitoring tool that produces explanations as verdicts of metric first-order temporal logic (MFOTL) formulas.
+The extension of **WhyMon** is a runtime monitoring tool that produces explanations as verdicts of metric first-order dynamic logic (MFODL) formulas.

 ## Getting Started